 Take note that this is not a requirement with every series.
 They may have just fallen away unnoticed.
 Maybe it started at a high quality and there is no dramatic difference in quality as mentioned, unless it only went downhill from there.

 In general, this happens only once during a series' run.
-But there are times where long after Growing the Beard a show starts to hit a low point like a Dork Age or Strictly Formula.
+But there are times where long after Growing the Beard a show starts to hit a low point like an Audience-Alienating Era or Strictly Formula.
 A second Growing the Beard can occur with a refreshing of ideas and hitting a new high.
 We might well call this variant "Greying the Beard".

 Also note that fans can be starkly divided as to whether a change is Growing the Beard or Jumping the Shark.
 Usually such judgments cannot be made objectively or definitively at the moment it happens.